The Science of Blue Light and Sleep — SleepSpec

 1–2 hrs

-Optimal Wear Time Before Bedtime (Research-Validated)
+Optimal Wear Time Before Bed (Research-Validated)

 Key University Research Results